EXECUTIVE DIRECTOR: WENDY WILSON

 LEADERSHIP ADVISORS:

 TED ESLER is the President of Missio Nexus.
 Ted worked in the computer industry before becoming a church planter in Sarajevo, Bosnia, during the 1990’s.
 He is the author of the book, “Overwhelming Minority,” about their family’s ministry in Bosnia.
 In 2000, Ted became the Canadian director of Pioneers and three years later moved to Orlando to eventually be the Executive Vice President where he served until 2015 when he assumed his current responsibilities.
 Ted has BS in Computer Science, an MTS in Theology, and a PhD in Intercultural Studies (Fuller Theological Seminary).
+He recently authored The Innovation Crisis.

 “Missio Nexus recognizes the historical contribution that women have made in the pursuit of the Great Commission.
 We are committed to seeing women developed across the array of opportunities in the North American mission movement.
 Wendy Wilson has been an outstanding resource for women’s development and in areas of leadership and we therefore purposefully partner with her and endorse her ministry.”